-In the fall I made few little updates to my daughter’s room, including converting two twin beds into a king!
+In the fall I made few little updates to my daughter’s room, including supersizing her bed!
+This worked out so well that I thought I’d share some tips with you on how we were able to convert two twin beds to a king.

 When we first moved here and did her room, Hannah was 10,